 Key aspects of diplomatic relations

-Kyrgyzstan is a member of the Swiss voting constituency at the International Monetary Fund (IMF), the World Bank and the Global Environment Fund (GEF).
+Kyrgyzstan is a member of the Swiss voting constituencies in the International Monetary Fund (IMF), the World Bank and the Global Environment Fund (GEF).

-In the spring of 2012, the Federal Council upgraded the SDC cooperation office in Bishkek, the capital of Kyrgyzstan, to embassy status.
+In the spring of 2012, the Federal Council upgraded the Swiss cooperation office in Bishkek, the capital of Kyrgyzstan, to embassy status.
 The embassy was officially opened in November 2012.

-The embassy is responsible for safeguarding Switzerland’s interests and for technical and economic cooperation with the SDC and the State Secretariat for Economic Affairs (SECO).
+The embassy is responsible for safeguarding Switzerland's interests and facilitating technical and economic cooperation projects carried out by the Swiss Agency for Development and Cooperation (SDC) and the State Secretariat for Economic Affairs (SECO).

-A consular section with visa services was opened in Bishkek in November 2013.
+A consular section that provides visa services was opened in Bishkek in November 2013.

 Cooperation in the area of education

 Researchers from Kyrgyzstan can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education Research and Innovation (SERI).

 Development cooperation and humanitarian aid